sathytrench/sathytrench/README.md

 Outside of coding, I love writing short stories, printmaking, finding cool anime/manga/games/music to absorb, and exploring the weird nooks and crannies of New York.
-I hope to meet more people who want to use coding to create weird and beautiful things!
+I hope to meet more people who want to use coding to create strange and beautiful things!

 💙 View my artwork [here](https://www.instagram.com/a7n7a7h7i7t/) 💙